-Our integrated approach to spine management and concern for each patient’s comfort and quality of life is what sets the Spine Institute at MMI apart as a smart choice for treatment of back and spine problems.
+Our integrated approach to spine management, including minimally invasive spine surgery, and concern for each patient’s comfort and quality of life is what sets the Spine Institute at MMI apart as a smart choice for treatment of back and spine problems.
 This multidisciplinary approach to spine care—from diagnosis through treatment—ensures patients the best possible care as our spine surgeons, pain management specialists and therapists work collaboratively to relieve pain and restore function.

 Revolutionizing Spine Care